plone/documentation/manage/installing/installation.rst

 The above will first download the images (first time) and than exposing plone on the host port 8080.
 Now go to http://<yourserverip>:8080 to see Plone in action.

-For more information and configuration options see `README file on guthub <https://github.com/eea/eea.docker.plone>`.
+For more information and configuration options see `README file on github <https://github.com/eea/eea.docker.plone>`_.

 Entering debug mode after installation
 ======================================